-The £1 million Grand National race at Aintree in 2020 takes place on Saturday 4th April, only a few weeks after the Cheltenham Festival.
+The £1 million Grand National race at Aintree in 2021 starts at 17:15 on Saturday 10th April, only a few weeks after the Cheltenham Festival.
 How many of these Grand National Facts do you know?

 Grand National facts

 - Tiger Roll (jockey: Davy Russell, trainer: Gordon Elliot) won the last two races that were actually run (2019 and 2018).
 The 2020 Grand National was cancelled, although the virtual version (which has exisited in recent years only) took its timeslot (and was televised on itv) – this was won by Potters Corner.

 - In 2017 One For Arthur (jockey Derek Fox, trainer Lucinda Russell) was victorious.
 In 2016 Rule The World (jockey David Mullins, trainer Mouse Morris) won.